Classically trained like artists used to be ‘back then

 FAQ’s Why don’t you paint from photographs?

 Being present to life is the reason I paint.
-I come to life painting the light falling on petals or observing light as it turns in space to create the presence of a person.
-In the times of smartphones, AI and self driving cars, the speed of the world is mind boggling.
+I delight in observing the light falling on petals or how it changes intensity as the form turns in space to create the presence of a person.
+In the times of smartphones, AI and drone deliveries, the speed of the world is mind boggling.
 Everything competes for our attention and we don’t give sufficient consideration as to how to grant this precious commodity.
-A panting is a method of coming into presence with oneself and finding the listening to what’s inside.
-Painting slowly, exclusively from life, in natural light, in communion with what I am observing.
-It is the method of observing and dialoguing with life that can deliver a presence-filled work.
-That’s why contemplating a painting created from life gives the viewer the experience of presence.
+My painting practice is a method of coming into presence with oneself and finding the listening to what’s inside, both for myself and my subject.
+I choose to paint slowly, exclusively from life, in natural light, in communion with what I am observing.
+It is the method of observing and dialoguing with life that delivers a presence-filled work.
+That’s why contemplation of a painting created from life gives the viewer the experience of presence, and the painting itself is a presence.

-Vast majority of imagery produced these days is a copy of photographs.
+Vast majority of imagery produced these days is a copy from photographs or is abstract - and that’s what we have gotten used to art looking a certain way.
 We are inundated with smart phone images and advertisements.
-Our aesthetic is driven by what we are used to looking at, and turns out we don’t look at life very often - not in the way that notices it.
-To produce a work from life with deliberate expression and not haphazard copying is something that was practiced since the renaissance and up to the middle of the 20th century and seems to be momentarily obscured.
-However with the rise of AI, experiencing something deeply seen and crafted is increasingly rare and no convenience in the world can replace being seen and seeing.
+Our aesthetic is driven by what we are used to looking at, and turns out we don’t look at life very often - not in the way that allows us to notice it.
+To produce a work from life with deliberate expression and appreciation of process and not copying for the sake of efficiently arriving to a ‘product’ is something that was practiced since humans started making art, through the renaissance and up to the middle of the 20th century.
+Currently in the product oriented world, appreciation of process seems to be obscured.
+But that’s what makes my work look ‘real’: the deliberate observation, and not the superficial level of detail in the pores and wrinkles copied from a zoomed in photo.
+Nowadays, experiencing something deeply seen and crafted is increasingly rare.
+For me no convenience in the world can replace ‘being seen’ and ‘seeing’.

 Find your Perfect Painting